The Definitive Cyber Security Guide for Small to Medium Businesses

 PageUp is a medium-sized Australian company that provides a cloud-based HR management software, and currently serves clients all over the world.
 Recently they suffered a security breach and we have been able to watch this play out in almost real-time due to PageUp’s transparency and responsiveness.

-What Happened: On May 23, PageUp detected unusual, unauthorised activity on their IT infrastructure, and immediately took the initiative to launch a forensic investigation.
-It appeared that a malicious code was executed within PageUp’s systems.
+On May 23, PageUp detected unusual, unauthorised activity on their IT infrastructure, and immediately took the initiative to launch a forensic investigation.
+Their initial investigation revealed that a malicious code was executed within PageUp’s systems.

-First Response: PageUp’s response was to launch an investigation immediately with the assistance of a third-party cyber security organisation, as well as advise Australian regulatory bodies in keeping with the Notifiable Data Breaches Scheme.
-By May 28, they were able to locate indications that client data had been compromised.
+PageUp’s response was to launch an investigation immediately with the assistance of a third-party cyber security organisation, as well as advise Australian regulatory bodies in keeping with the Notifiable Data Breaches Scheme.
+By May 28, they located indications that client data had been compromised.
 On June 5, the CEO released an announcement advising of the potential breach and ensuing investigation.
 PageUp was very proactive and forthcoming with information with all regulatory bodies, but most importantly, with their clients.

-Ongoing Communication: PageUp continued to keep their clients and public informed with progress updates.
+PageUp continued to keep their clients and public informed with progress updates.
 On June 12, the CEO posted another update confirming that they had contained the breach and secured their site.
-They advised that their site had no further threats and was safe to continue using but that they had identified that some types of personal data had been accessed and listed specifically what information had been potentially compromised.
+The organisation advised that their site had no further threats and was safe to continue using.
+They also made sure to announce that some types of personal data had been accessed and listed specifically what information had been potentially compromised.

-Resolution: Due to this incident being so recent, PageUp are still conducting their ongoing investigation to determine the extent of the breach and which records were affected.
+As of July 2018, the investigation is ongoing to determine the extent of the breach and which records were affected.
 On June 19, they shared another update; the ACSC, the Office of the Australian Information Commissioner and IDCare released a joint statement on the issue.

 Cyber Security Essentials Questionnaire